 Will I be able to visit my child during treatment at the Austin, TX facility?

 Frequent and supportive communication is vital to make family bonds stronger while in treatment.
 Family visitation is every Saturday.
 If you would like to make arrangements to visit your adolescent on a different day, we can accommodate this.
-On a case-by-case basis, we also work with families to allow teens in treatment to remain engaged for important family events.

 My child is completely out of control.
 If I am looking at wilderness programs, should I consider Paradigm?

 With any mental health treatment program, finding a good, evidence-based fit is vital for effective treatment and sustainable recovery.
 Many wilderness and experiential programs offer clinical and behavioral services but it also important to evaluate their treatment processes.
 Are there academic services to help clients continue academic progress?
 Some wilderness and experiential programs do not offer these services, but at Paradigm Treatment in Austin, we provide these and more.

 We are already working with a therapist.
 Can he/she be involved in treatment?